Can Facebook Live Be Broadcast Privately?

 Broadcasting to Friends

-When it comes to selecting which friends can see your Facebook Live broadcast, things are pretty much the same across the board.
-On your phone, once you’ve chosen To: Public Post, you are given a choice to stream to Public, your entire Friends list, all friends except the ones you select, to specific friends, or only to yourself.
-Select Public on the left part of the Facebook live screen to reach this list.
+When selecting which friends can see your Facebook Live broadcast, things are pretty much the same across the board.
+On your phone, once you’ve tapped “To: Friends,” you are given a choice to stream to the public, your entire Friends list, all friends except the ones you select, to specific friends, or only to yourself.
+Select “Public” on the left of the Facebook live screen to reach this list.

 Broadcasting to a Group

 However, this is where things diverge a bit, depending on the platform that you’re using.
-If you want to live stream to a group that you’re a member or an admin of on your phone, you’ll use the same To: Public Post option, mentioned above.
-To do this in the browser, select Share to Your Timeline and then click Share in a Group.
+If you want to stream live to a group you’re a member or an admin of on your phone, you’ll use the same “To: Friends” option mentioned above.
+To do this in the browser, select Share to Your Timeline and click Share in a Group.
 In the next screen, use the dropdown menu under Share in a Group to choose the group.

 Broadcasting to Your Page

 Now, when it comes to broadcasting to a page that you manage, things depend on the platform you’re using.
 Within a browser, select Share to a Page you Manage after clicking Share to Your Timeline.
-Then, select one of the pages that you manage.
+Then, choose one of the pages that you manage.

 However, there is no page broadcasting option on Facebook for Mobile because you can’t manage your pages via the Facebook app.
 Instead, you’re going to have to use the Facebook Page app.
-Fortunately, the Facebook Live option on Facebook Page works in an almost identical manner as with the regular Facebook app.
+Fortunately, the Facebook Live option on the Facebook Page works in an almost identical manner as with the regular Facebook app.

 Broadcasting to a Select Group of People

 Using Facebook Live is simple across the board.
-You might encounter minor inconveniences on your phone, due to the lack of option of broadcasting to your pages.
+You might encounter minor inconveniences on your phone due to the lack of the option of broadcasting to your pages.
 If you’ve ever used Facebook Page or Facebook for Mobile, this shouldn’t be an issue, though.
 So, yes, you can broadcast Facebook Live both privately and to a select group of people.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.